Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2023-05-26-consciousness-is-computable.md

 [^1]: "If (A is a subset of B) AND (B is a subset of A) this implies A is equivalent to B."
 [^2]: and other places.
 Now, I haven't actually read it because I have semester finals in a week, but one can always trust latex documents :P
 [^3]: My precise wording may be a bit off — there seem to be a lot of nuance and turing complete vs turing equivalent vs blah blah.
 You get the idea, that's all that matters right now.
 [^4]: Yes, you can include the spine if you want.
 Hell, include the whole body.
+And hormonal influences.
 Happy?
 [^5]: I didn't have a good place to mention this, since this post just came out of the blue from another, larger post but how could I not mention the Church-Turing thesis here???
 [^6]: Game of life, etc…
 [^7]: Be very careful when you say the words "Just".
 Some people would say "Oh the brain can't *just* be a statistical prediction engine".
 Bet?